-3. Support a just and effective 30x30 conservation target and an ambitious Post-2020 Global Biodiversity Framework as adopted at the UN Biodiversity Conference (COP15) in Montreal, Canada in December 2022.
+3. Support a just and effective 30x30 conservation target and an ambitious Post-2020 Global Biodiversity Framework at the Convention on Biological Diversity's upcoming COP15.

 The EU must continue to advocate for increased international cooperation towards climate, biodiversity and human rights goals in the Pantanal and around the world.
 This should include setting an ambitious - and enforceable - post-2020 nature conservation goal to protect and restore 30% of representative ecosystems by 2030.